AEW News: Dustin Rhodes Reveals Future Plans, Wants To Propose An Idea To Tony Khan

-If you’ve watched any of this year’s All Elite Wrestling’s pay-per-views, you’ll have noticed that Dustin Rhodes is still in great in-ring shape.
+If you’ve watched any of this year’s All Elite Wrestling’s pay-per-views, you noticed that Dustin Rhodes is still in great in-ring shape.
 At Double or Nothing, the 50-year-old fought against his brother Cody in a bloody bout that received a prestigious five-star rating from Dave Meltzer.
-Afterwards, at the Fight for the Fallen show, he teamed up with his brother to take on the Young Bucks in another impressive showing.
+Afterward, at the Fight for the Fallen show, he teamed up with his brother to take on the Young Bucks in another impressive showing.

 It’s clear that the older Rhodes sibling still has plenty to offer the world of sports entertainment as a performer.
-According to the veteran, though, he wants to share some of his knowledge on to the rising stars of the business.
+According to the veteran, though, he wants to share some of his knowledge with the rising stars of the business.

-Citing an interview he conducted with Vulture Hound‘s Steel Chair magazine, Wrestling Inc. reports that the veteran is willing to work with any current AEW talent who are willing to learn from him as the company’s first weekly television show approaches.
+Citing an interview he conducted with Vulture Hound’s Steel Chair magazine, Wrestling Inc. reports that the veteran is willing to work with any current AEW talent who is willing to learn from him as the company’s first weekly television show approaches.

 “AEW on TNT is exciting.
 Glad to be along for the ride and to pass on my knowledge to the ones that want help.”

 During the interview, Rhodes also expressed some interest in running a wrestling school for AEW to breed new stars.
-The veteran wants to give back to the industry that made him a star, and while he hasn’t discussed the idea with Tony Khan yet, he did clarify that the conversation is on his agenda.
+The veteran wants to give back to the industry that made him a star.
+While he hasn’t discussed the idea with Tony Khan yet, he did clarify that the conversation is on his agenda.

 “I have not spoken to him about it, but I will have one, one day.”